WladimirLivolis/BBCap/README.md

 ```
 USAGE: sudo python main.py -d DESTINATION [-t NUMBER_OF_TRAINS] [-c NUMBER_OF_CARS]
 ```

+The destination parameter is mandatory, while the others are optional.

 Notice you must provide root credentials as we are dealing with ICMP packets.